-Two additional services have committed to working in partnership with GCCP.
+Two additional services are now working with GCCP.

 The Improving Cancer Journey Service helps people affected by cancer get the support they need, whether its financial, emotional, medical or practical.
-04

-Parkinson's U.K Scotland are delighted to have established a partnership with Glasgow City HSCP Carer Services.
-"Our aim is that this will enable more carers of people with Parkinson's to access the many aspects of support they really require."

-Linda Brown, Parkinson's Scotland Development Team volunteer 05
+"Parkinson's U.K Scotland are delighted that to have established a partnership with Glasgow H.S.C.P.
+Carer Services.
+Our aim is that this will enable more carers of people with Parkinson's to access the many aspects of support they really require."
+Linda Brown Parkinson's Scotland Development Team volunteer

-Core services for carers

-Delivery of support is informed by the outcome's carers identify as important to them and recorded within a carer's Carer Support Plan or Young Carer Statement.
-During the Carer Strategy Review, carers prioritised the services that were most helpful to them as follows.
+Core services for carers: Delivery of support is informed by the outcomes carers identify as important to them and recorded within a carer's Carer Support Plan or Young Carer

+Statement.
+During the carer strategy review, carers that had been supported by carer services prioritised the services that were most helpful to them.